mas-bandwidth/gafferongames/content/post/client_server_connection.md

 * Battlefront
 * Overwatch

-Clearly this is a solved problem. **The game industry uses UDP.**

 So what's going on?
-Why do so many games go through all the effort of building their own custom network protocol on top of UDP instead of just using TCP?
-What is it about first person shooters that makes a protocol built on top of UDP such a slam dunk?
+Why do so many first shooters go through all the effort of building their own custom network protocol on top of UDP instead of just using TCP?

 ## Why First Person Shooters Use UDP